Mürefte: Ecclesiastical history

 The original diocese was in Thracia Prima, a suffragan of Heraclea Perinthos.

-A diocese of Peristatis (modern Şarköy) was established by 1170.
+A diocese of Peristasis (modern Şarköy) was established by 1170.
 The see was later transferred to Myriophyton, and renamed Peristasis and Myriophyton, mentioned first in a Notitia episcopatuum of the end of the fifteenth century.
-In the sixteenth century Myriophytum displaced Peristasis, and the diocese took the name of Myriophyturn and Peristasis.
+In the sixteenth century Myriophytum displaced Peristasis, and the diocese took the name of Myriophytum and Peristasis.

 According to the Ottoman population statistics of 1914, the kaza of Mürefte had a population of 16,876 consisting of 14,146 Greeks (83.84%) and 2,730 Muslims (16.18%).

 The Greek Orthodox diocese became in January 1909 an autocephalous metropolitan see, the Metropolitanate of Myriophyton and Peristasis.
 The Orthodox population of the metropolitanate was evacuated in October 1922, just before the Greco-Turkish population exchange, leaving no Orthodox population since then, but the church continues to appoint titular metropolitans to the see.

 The last Roman Catholic holder of the titular see of Myriophytos or Miriofido died in 1932, and the see has been suppressed.